LolloPoli/EIC-SIDIS/README.md

 - "ep_count.py":  This is the Python program used to analyze the output file and reconstruct some important behaviour of the processes.

-- Figures: This is a folder which contain simulation graphs with higher event counts (10K) than the one presented here, in order to display a more accurate Physics analysis.

 ____________________________________
 OUTPUT